Sajid Nadiadwala: 2015-2019

 Rangoon, starring Saif Ali Khan, Kangana Ranaut and Shahid Kapoor, was released on 24 February 2017.
 Sajid Nadiadwala's reboot version of his cult classic Judwaa, once again directed by David Dhawan titled Judwaa 2 broke the dry spell running at the box office in 2017.
-The film was a blockbuster and was this year's first film to have a great run.
-The film has become Varun Dhawan's highest-grossing film so far.
-Nadiadwala recently released Baaghi 2 starring Tiger Shroff and Disha Patani on March 30, 2018.
-The film has already crossed the 100 crore mark in just 6 days and with this film Tiger Shroff gets his entry in the 100 crore club.
-The film is a remake to 2016's super hit telugu film kshanam that starred adivi shesh in a lead role.
-The film earlier was slated to release on April 29, but due to the date shifting this year, Nadiadwala preponed the release date of the film.
-Nadiadwala is the only filmmaker who has preponed the release of his film, whereas everyone has postponed, showing sheer confidence and also announced the third instalment of the franchise even before the trailer was out.
+The film was a significant commercial success, earning over ₹223 crores worldwide.
+The film has become Varun Dhawan's highest-grossing film as a lead actor so far.
+Nadiadwala then released Baaghi 2 starring Tiger Shroff and Disha Patani in 2018.
+The film earned over ₹258 crores worldwide, becoming a major commercial success.
+The film is a remake to the Telugu film Kshanam (2016).